 Ottaline Gambol set up a small station near Hogsmeade for the Hogwarts Express to use when bringing students.
-Her successor, Evangeline Orpington, created Platform 9 and 3/4 to be the London terminus (Pm)
+Her successor, Evangeline Orpington, created Platform Nine and Three-Quarters to be the London terminus (Pm).

 In the first film, the number on the engine was 5972 (PS/f).